 I was a bit nervous doing it the first couple times, but I quickly realized there’s no need to be as it’s a fairly common practice in many hotels around the world.
 The Strip in Vegas is my favourite stomping ground; I’ve tried it with success at the Cosmopolitan, Bellagio, Venetian, Caesars Palace, MGM Grand – the $20 upgrade is practically a way of life there!

-That’s why I usually book a basic room in any hotel I plan to stay; I know there’s a good chance I’ll get upgraded to the room I want for a fraction of the cost.
+That’s why I usually book a basic room in any hotel I plan to stay; I know there’s a good chance I’ll get upgraded to the room I want for a fraction of the cost, you can Visit the Website at boulevard bangkok for more info.
 A simple calculation will quickly show you it’s worth your while.
 For example, if a room upgrade costs you an extra $40/ night (that’s $280 for a week’s stay), I’d say a $20 tip well worth the risk of getting turned down.

 How to approach it